ewascatalog/ewascatalog2/readme.md

   'published-ewas/study-files/' to the tables in 'files/ewas-sub-stats/published/'.

-* Should have a command in the Makefile for creating a backup of the container.
+* Should have a command in the 'catalog' script for creating a backup of the container.
 Building is pretty quick except for installing R packages ...

 * Update the acknowledgements section on the about page http://www.ewascatalog.org/about.
 Just need to add names to the template file.